SRCH2/srch2-ngn/documentation/docs/advanced-topics.md

 ```
 the engine will use the similarity threshold specified in the *Indexable.getFuzzinessSimilarityThreshold()*.
 If user doesn't override that getter method, we will use the system default threshold of 0.65f.

+We can call the method *enableFuzzyMatching()* to enable the fuzzy
+match condition of a term.
+We can also pass a specific fuzziness similarity
+threshold to the method.
+By default, it is "disabled", i.e., a *SearchableTerm*
+object is treated as an exact-word condition.

 ####Term Boost